Zoran Mamić

+Mamić represented the Croatia national team 6 times.
+He was part of the 1998 World Cup team when Croatia finished third.

 Mamić was previously manager of Dinamo Zagreb, Al Ain from the UAE and Saudi sides Al Nassr and Al Hilal.
 In his first season with Al Ain, he won the first double in the club's 50-year history, which includes the UAE Pro League and UAE President's Cup.
 He also worked as the director of football at Dinamo Zagreb.

 Club career

 Mamić played for Dinamo Zagreb between 1989 and 1996, after which he went on to spend nine years playing for various clubs in Germany.
 Between 1996 and 1998, he made 45 Bundesliga appearances and scored four league goals for Bochum.
 In 1998 he moved for two seasons to Bayer Leverkusen, but only made 15 Bundesliga appearances for the club without scoring a goal.
 He then returned to Bochum for the 2000–01 season and made another 23 Bundesliga appearances for the club.

 In 2001 he moved to 2.
 Bundesliga side Greuther Fürth and spent two seasons with the club, making 48 appearances and scoring one goal in the 2.
 Bundesliga.
 He subsequently played one season apiece for 2.
 Bundesliga clubs LR Ahlen and Eintracht Trier, making 21 league appearances for Ahlen and 30 league appearances for Trier, scoring one goal for the latter club.
 In his career in Germany, Mamić made 83 Bundesliga appearances with four goals scored as well as 99 2.
 Bundesliga appearances with two goals scored.

 In 2005 he returned to Dinamo Zagreb and finished his playing career at the club in late March 2007, after which he continued to work for the club as their sporting director.
 He captained the Dinamo Zagreb team that won the Croatian League championship in 2006.
 His last match for Dinamo Zagreb was on 3 March 2007 in their 3–1 away win over Varteks.